Links2Wellbeing - OACAO

 Are You a Healthcare Provider?

-- “What is the most significant change that has happened to you since you started
+• What is the most significant change that has happened to you since you started at the SALC?

-- “Why is this change significant to you?”
+• Why is this change significant to you?

-- “How has this change impacted your life?”
+• How has this change impacted your life?

-The stories gathered demonstrate the remarkable impact that participating in SALCs through a social prescribing pathway has on people’s lives.
+Their first-hand stories demonstrate the remarkable impact that participating in Seniors Active Living Centres through a social prescribing pathway has on their lives.

 To explore key themes and testimonials, check out our most recent Client Stories Report.

-Links2Wellbeing Media Coverage
+Links2Wellbeing News Coverage